phenosense-ciat/Module-image/SFTP/README.md

 sudo pip install socket
 ```

-# Install (SFTP) or library pysftp on Raspberry Pi 3 or 2 in Python 2.7
+# To install (SFTP) or library pysftp on Raspberry Pi 3 or 2 in Python 2.7

 ### Step 1
 The following command will ensure that the required dependencies are installed: